 Keith Richards, ‘Pirates of the Caribbean: At World’s End’

 Rolling Stones’ guitarist Keith Richards took a break from the world of rock for a moment in 2007 to play Jack Sparrow’s father, Captain Teague, in “Pirates of the Caribbean: At World’s End.”
 The role in the third installment of the “Pirates” franchise came after leading man Johnny Depp said he modeled his character after the rock star.
 Richards later won a “Best Cameo” award at the 2007 Scream Awards.

 It’s not always famous actors and musicians who make memorable cameos in movies.
 In the 1977 Woody Allen hit “Annie Hall,” Canadian professor and renowned intellectual Marshall McLuhan—the man widely cited as having predicted the internet—makes an appearance as himself in the film.
 In his scene, while waiting in line at a theater, McLuhan helps Allen’s character put an annoying, pontificating professor in check.

 Hunter S. Thompson, ‘Fear and Loathing in Las Vegas’

-Gonzo journalism pioneer Hunter S. Thompson was deeply involved in the creation of the movie version of his 1971 book, "Fear and Loathing in Las Vegas,” going as far as to let Johnny Depp move into his basement to research his role.
+Gonzo journalism pioneer Hunter S. Thompson was deeply involved in the creation of the movie version of his 1971 book, “Fear and Loathing in Las Vegas,” going as far as to let Johnny Depp move into his basement to research his role.
 When it was time to film, Thompson took his involvement one step further and made a cameo in a scene where Depp is hallucinating in a bar.
-At 0:48 of this clip, the author can be seen seated at a table as Depp exclaims: "Mother of God, there I am!"
+The author can be seen seated at a table as Depp exclaims: “Mother of God, there I am!”